jmuskaan72/Cataract-Detection-Binary-Image-Classifier/README.md

 - **Callbacks:** Early stopping, model checkpoint
 - **Label smoothing** for handling noisy labels

+Why VGG16?
+- Pre-trained on ImageNet, has 138M params in total.
+- Useful in medical use cases where data is limited or hard to label.
+- Helps it learn low-level features like edges, shapes, and textures, which are often transferable to medical imaging (e.g. eye textures, cloudiness in cataract cases).
+- VGG16, when used with transfer learning + data augmentation, performs well even with limited data.

-To download the V6G-16 model trained, as to run for the API:
+To download the V6G-16 model trained, so as to run for the API:
 - Visit the [Google Drive link](https://drive.google.com/file/d/1pXU4_rxYQxEvs5hXBQu7UO0qzkmim6Gw/view?usp=sharing)
 - filename - *best_model_v2_vgg16.h5*
+- Make sure to store it in models/ folder path for utilisation.

 ---